pusher/pusher-websocket-java/README.md

 For more information on defining the user id and user info on the server see [Implementing the auth endpoint for a presence channel](http://pusher.com/docs/authenticating_users#implementing_presence_endpoints) documentation.

-### Binding to events
+### Binding to and handling events

-Events triggered by your application are recieved by the `onEvent` method on the `ChannelEventListener` interface implementation.
-These events can be bound to at two different stages/
+Events triggered by your application are received by the `onEvent` method on the `ChannelEventListener` interface implementation.
+These events can be bound to at two different stages.

 At subscription: